-Senior Director of Growth at Rethink Charity and EA Grants Evaluator at the Centre for Effective Altruism
+Co-founder and Senior Director of Growth at Rethink Charity

 Hey Brendon, in 2020 Rethink Charity pivoted to provide fiscal sponsorships to select value-aligned projects in EA and adjacent communities.
 As many might know, we helped kickstart Rethink Priorities with a more in-house FS arrangement.
 We've just completed our first external FS arrangement with Dao Foods.
 For you or anyone who has seen this post, please do let me know if you know of any projects who could use this service!

 Lauren, I'd like to echo Niel's sentiment here.
 Concerted efforts at cultivating EA-aligned talent (via training and launching projects) has always been something Rethink Charity has advocated for.
 Great to see you taking real strides in addressing this.
 Please reach out if RC and I can be of any help

 FYI Rethink Charity and associated projects were also not invited, including Rethink Priorities and LEAN.
 We were also invited to forums in previous years

 It’s great to see more efforts to evaluate and promote top giving opportunities.
 Rethink Grants seems promising and I’m interested in seeing where it goes.

 Hey Eric, we appreciate the kind words and thank you for taking the time to bring some of these things to our attention.

 How do donors know if they are fully funded?

 Great question - were RG to continue on, the idea was for us to be quite involved in the fundraising process for recommended projects.
 If Donational were interested in continuing with the CAP, we would likely engage in a joint fundraising effort where we would take special care to keep key funders and the wider public in the loop regarding fundraising milestones and progress.
 This could even take the form of a public fundraising campaign in certain cases.